|AAMC MD-PhD Summer Undergraduate Research Programs||

 Provides funding for women of any nationality who are registered in an accredited Ph.D./doctoral program in a qualifying area of science or engineering closely related to advanced studies in aerospace-related science or aerospace-related engineering (students pursuing a post-doctoral research program are not eligible).

-Award Value: Awards up to $10,000 to 35 innovative women from around the globe each year.
+Award Value: Awards $10,000 to up to 35 innovative women from around the globe each year.

 |Amelia Earhart Fellowships|